stevelerner/stevelerner/README.md

 ## Featured Projects

 ### [tinyolly](https://github.com/stevelerner/tinyolly)
-- Observability backend for OpenTelemetry based on Flask, Redis, and Chart.js
+- Lightweight observability platform for OpenTelemetry based on Flask, Redis, and Chart.js
-- Receives, stores, and visualizes logs, metrics, and traces without and 3rd party observability tools
+- Receives, stores, and visualizes logs, metrics, and traces without and 3rd party tools
 - Interactive trace waterfall with time axis, clickable spans, and distributed tracing visualization
 - Real-time metric charts with histogram distributions (min/max/avg/count/buckets)
 - Log correlation with bidirectional navigation between logs and traces
+- **Log Search**: Filter logs by message content, service name, or trace/span IDs
+- **Log JSON View**: Click any log row to view, copy, or download the full JSON log entry
 - Uses standard OpenTelemetry protocol - send otel metrics/logs/traces and TinyOlly will visualize and correlate
-- Built and tested for Docker Desktop on macOS
+- Built and tested for Docker Desktop and Minikube on macOS

 ### [agentic-ai-training](https://github.com/stevelerner/agentic-ai-training)
 - Minimal demonstration of agentic AI and model training using Alice in Wonderland